-- Mincer, Jacob 1995.
-Economic Development, Growth of Human Capital, and the Dynamics of the Wage Structure, Journal of Economic Growth, March, pp. 29-48. - Mincer, Jacob 1974.
+Mincer, Jacob 1995.
+Economic Development, Growth of Human Capital, and the Dynamics of the Wage Structure, Journal of Economic Growth, March, pp. 29-48.

+- Mincer, Jacob 1974.
 Schooling, Experience and Earnings, Columbia University Press, New York. - Mulligan, C and X Sala-i-Martin 1997.
 A Labour Income Based Measure of Human Capital, Japan and the World Economy 9, pp. 168-178. - Mulligan, C and X Sala-i-Martin 2001, Measuring Aggregate Human Capital, Journal of Economic Growth, September, pp. 215-252. - OECD 1998.
 Measuring Human Capital: An International Comparison.
 OECD. - Pearce D W 1992, (eds) Macmillan Dictionary of Modern Economics, Fourth Edition. - Rogers, Mark 2003.
 A Survey of Economic Growth, The Economic Record, Vol. 79, NO. 244, March, pp. 112-135. - Rothschild, Michael 1992.
 Comment on the Output of the Education Sector, in Z. Griliches (ed.)
 Output Measurement in the Service Sectors, The University of Chicago Press, Chicago. - Rosen, S 1989.
 Comment on the Accumulation of Human and Non-Human Capital, 1948-1984.
 In The Measurement of Savings, Investment, and Wealth, ed.
-R. E. Lipsey and H.S.
+R. E Lipsey and H.S.
 Tice, pp. 227-82.
 The University of Chicago Press, Chicago. - Schultz, T.W 1961.
 Investment in Human Capital, The American Economic Review, Vol. LI, March 1961 Number One.

-FOR MORE INFORMATION...
+FOR MORE INFORMATION .

-INTERNET www.abs.gov.au the ABS web site is the best place to start for access to summary data from our latest publications, information about the ABS, advice about upcoming releases, our catalogue, and Australia Now.
+INTERNET www.abs.gov.au the ABS web site is the best place to start for access to summary data from our latest publications, information about the ABS, advice about upcoming releases, our catalogue, and Australia Now-a statistical profile.
 LIBRARY A range of ABS publications is available from public and tertiary libraries Australia-wide.
 Contact your nearest library to determine whether it has the ABS statistics you require, or visit our web site for a list of libraries.
 CPI INFOLINE For current and historical Consumer Price Index data, call 1902 981 074 (call cost 77c per minute).

-DIAL-A-STATISTIC This service now provides only current Consumer Price Index statistics call 1900 986 400 (call cost 77c per minute).
+DIAL-A-STATISTIC For the latest figures for National Accounts, Balance of Payments, Labour Force, Average Weekly Earnings, Estimated Resident Population and the Consumer Price Index call 1900 986 400 (call cost 77c per minute).